 Participants may borrow from their accrued benefit balance in accordance with applicable Internal Revenue Service (IRS) regulations.
 The maximum amount a participant may borrow is equal to the lesser of (a) 50% of their account balance or (b) \$50,000.
-Interest rates on outstanding loans were 4.25% to 6.5% at December 31, 2019 and 2018.
+Interest rates on outstanding loans were 4.25% to 6.50% at December 31, 2020 and 2019.
+For the year ended December 31, 2020, enhanced loans (Coronavirus-Related Loan Increases) were permitted under the provisions of the CARES Act as well as Coronavirus-Related Loan Delay Repayments, as adopted by the plan.